khalid-hussain/shaheen/chap11.md

-Like Abu Dawood, Abu Abdullah was also concerned that in case this news reached the harem he would be taken to task by his mother and wife, who had not touched their food for several days on hearing about Moosa's captivity.
+Like Abu Dawood, Abu Abdullah was also concerned that in case this news reached the harem he would be taken to task by his mother and wife, who had not touched their food for several days on hearing about Musa's captivity.

 He said to Abu Dawood, "I have asked the jailer to inform me as soon as he is killed.
 I don't want to enter the harem until this task is completed."